 Online artwork: Adverts should be supplied as .jpg or .gif files with a max file size of 150kb, although we prefer less.
 The minimum term for online adverts is three months.

-Artwork deadlines for issue numbers
+Artwork deadlines and release dates for issue numbers

 Get in touch